-When terminating an employ, different rules may apply if you are a Small Business (that is, the business, and any of its associated entities only have 15 or less employees).
-If your company is a Small Business, it must comply with the Small Business Fair Dismissal Code.
+When terminating an employee, different rules may apply if you run a small business (that is, the business, and any of its associated entities only have 15 or less employees).
+If your company is a small business, it must comply with the Small Business Fair Dismissal Code.

-- it has a valid reason (based on the employees conduct or capacity);
+- they have a valid reason (based on the employees conduct or capacity);

 - the employee has been warned in writing;

-- has provided the employee with an opportunity to respond in writing, and a reasonable chance to rectify the problem.
+- they have provided the employee with an opportunity to respond in writing, and a reasonable chance to rectify the problem.

 Other things to consider: Should I give the employee ‘notice’?

 Unless you are terminating an employee for ‘serious misconduct’ (as defined by the law), you must give an employee, at the very least, the minimum notice provided by the National Employment Standards.
 However, if an employee is covered by a contract of employment, modern award or enterprise agreement, you must comply with the notice period set out in those instruments.
 You must also remember that an employee over the age of 45 will be entitled to a weeks more notice than provided for in the National Employment Standards.
 Employers should give the employee a termination letter as written notice of the termination of their employment (don’t forget to keep a copy of this letter for the employee’s personnel file).